blitzarx1/egui_graphs/examples/README.md

 All examples requires rust to be installed.
 Just follow easy one step install from the official site https://www.rust-lang.org/tools/install.

 ## Run
-To run the example, use the following command:
+To run an example, use the following command:
 ```bash
 cargo run --release -p <EXAMPLE_NAME>
 ```